Anw0514/lab-guide/README.md

 Just make sure to cd out of the project repository once you're done.
 You can do this easily by running `cd ..`

+**Note**
+Remember, when you're moving around in the terminal, it's the same thing as moving around in the file explorer.
+A directory is the same thing as a folder.
+Here's some reminders as a cheat sheet:

+`cd ..` - move one folder up

+`mkdir folder_name` create a new empty folder in your current directory named folder_name

+`touch file_name.whatever` create a new blankfile named file_name.whatever

+`code folder_name` open the folder named folder_name in VS Code

+`code .` open the current folder in VS Code

+`cd ~` move to your home directory.
+This is the top folder.

+`ls` show all the files and folders within your current directory